Some weeks ago I did register to be a participant of NaNoWriMo 2016. It’s a belated new-year’s resolution.

 The idea is to hunt down places in Paris and in the rest of France which were important to Bourbaki, from his birth in 1934 until his death in 1968.

-This includes institutions (IHP, ENS, …), residences, cafes they frequented, venues of Bourbaki meetings, references in Diktat-texts, etc.
+This includes institutions (IHP, ENS, …), residences, cafes they frequented, venues of Bourbaki meetings, references in La Tribu notices, etc.

 This should lead to some nice Parisian walks (in and around the fifth arrondissement) and a couple of car-journeys through la France profonde.